How to Spoof a GPS Location on an iPhone

 You should also know that Apple is quick to recognize methods used for spoofing your location.
 If they detect you using “forbidden” software, they may take steps to shut your software down.

-Finally, if you decide to jailbreak your iPhone, it might mess up or even brick your device in more ways than one, including voiding the warranty.
+Finally, if you decide to jailbreak your iPhone, it might mess up or even break your device in more ways than one, including voiding the warranty.

 For all those reasons, jailbreaking your iPhone to access GPS spoofing is a pretty risky way of going about it.
 But, if you insist, here’s how to fake your GPS location on iOS.